sjl/.plan/README.markdown

 * Watched the [ELS 2016][] talk "Type Checking on Heterogeneous Sequences in Common Lisp".
 Seems a lot like the Clojure spec stuff that was released shortly after.
+* Started a blog post about Lisp and symbols which turned into a 5k word monster.
+Gonna edit it down over the next few days and post it some time next week.